 First H.E.L.P.Honoring the Service of First Responders Who Died by Suicide

-Reducing mental health stigma through education, advocating for benefits for those suffering from post-traumatic stress, acknowledging the service and sacrifice of first responders we lost to suicide, support families after a suicide and bringing awareness to suicide and mental health issues.
+It is the mission of First H.E.L.P. to reduce mental health stigma through education, advocate for benefits for those suffering from post-traumatic stress, acknowledge the service and sacrifice of first responders we lost to suicide, support families after a suicide and to bring awareness to suicide and mental health issues.

 SUBMIT A FIRST RESPONDER